My foil windsurfing journey started in 2017.

 Windguru can only forecast a few days in advance.
-Windsurf foiling is a great way to maximise your chances of having a successful windsurfing trip, even without mast-high waves.
+Windsurf foiling is a great way to maximize your chances of having a successful windsurfing trip, even without mast-high waves.

-While I always answered “not at all”, and came with a long explanation on how fun windsurfing was, I sometimes realised that she had a point.
+While I always answered “not at all” and gave a long explanation on how fun windsurfing was, I sometimes felt they had a point!
 After a while, windsurfing back and forth can actually be boring if you don’t push yourself and set exciting new challenges.

-Many of Windfoil Zone’s readers are people like me who used to windsurf a lot, but stopped because they got sick of waiting around for the wind to pick up or they got bored of simply sailing back and forth.
+Many of foilers are people like me who used to windsurf a lot, but stopped because they got sick of waiting around for the wind to pick up or they got bored of simply sailing back and forth.